Barnet Homes manages three different kinds of tenancy:

 - keep to all other tenancy conditions.

-Your introductory tenancy will automatically become either a flexible or secure ‘lifelong’ tenancy after 12 months unless:
+Your introductory tenancy will automatically become a secure tenancy (see below) after 12 months unless:

 - legal action has started to end your tenancy

-- Barnet Homes has extended your introductory tenancy because you have not kept its conditions.
+- Barnet Homes has extended your introductory tenancy because you have not kept to its conditions.
+Any extension to the introductory tenancy is usually 6 months.

-As a secure tenant you have the right to stay in your home for as long as you choose, so long as you keep to the conditions set out in your tenancy agreement.
+Secure tenancies have no end date so as a secure tenant, you have the right to stay in your home or to remain a secure tenant if we need to move you for as long as you choose, so long as you keep to the conditions set out in your tenancy agreement.

 We will only seek possession of your property if you give us good reason to do so.
 That could be because you: